When considering the best fly-fishing destinations don’t overlook the North country.

 The West Branch of the Au Sable River

-The West Branch of the Au Sable River is situated in the Adirondacks near Lake Placid.
+The West Branch of the Au Sable River (also called Ausable — they are the same thing) is situated in the Adirondacks near Lake Placid.
 The area is stocked with brown, rainbow, and brook trout and home to wild brown and brook trout, too.
 You should have ample species to go after.
 You just might land a grayling while you are fishing these waters.
 The grayling were a large attraction here starting in the 1880’s when there was a grayling hatchery located on the river.
 They became almost obsolete here until they were reintroduced in 1987.

 The scenery is breathtaking, the water is clear, and this 138 mile waterway should be on the bucket list of every fly fisherman.
 Note that in the spring, until about Memorial Day, you probably need to plan to float the river.
 Wading can be tough with the amount of flow depending on the time of year.